pewa2303/Test/Test.md

 PS C:\>
 ```
 With the good old ping command the source is always localhost.
-But the good news is: With Test-Connection you can specify a source computer.
-Note that I'm logged on AzDC01 and I want to perform a ping from computer AzServer01.
+But the good news is: With Test-Connection you can specify a ***source computer***.
+Note that I'm logged on AzDC01 and want to perform a ping from computer AzServer01.
 ```
 PS C:\> Test-Connection -Source AzDc02 -Destination AzServer01 | Format-Table -AutoSize